 Credit risk is the risk that a counterparty will fail to discharge a contractual obligation, resulting in financial loss to the PWLB.
-Any such loss would be borne by the National Loans Fund.
+Since all the PWLB's assets are also liabilities payable to the National Loans Fund, any such loss would be borne by the National Loans Fund.